blinklabs-io/docs/src/content/docs/guides/nview/003-using-config-file.md

 ***

 To use a configuration file, run `nview` with a command line flag to set the file to load as a configuration.
-Edit path to match the path to your config.yml file.
+Edit the path to match the path to your `config.yml` file.

 ```
 ./nview -config /path/to/config.yml